Lotus Exige: Lotus Exige Type 25 Limited Edition (2016–2021)

 The Lotus Exige Type 25 is a limited edition of 25 units, 10 of which were right hand drive, paying tribute to Colin Chapman's legendary single-seater Lotus 25, driven by Jim Clark in 1963.
 Born from the collaboration between the Lotus factory and Road Racing Center, this exclusive version was only distributed in Europe for the best lotus EU customers.
 Often referred to as the "GT3 Touring of Exiges," it features all the body elements of the Cup and 380 Carbon Edition versions while retaining the original rear wing for a more understated look.
 Based on the second-generation Exige V6, it was one of the first to be delivered with the renowned open-gated gearbox.
 The Type 25, under the covers, is an Exige 430 Cup - the most extreme of all Exiges produced.

-The Lotus Exige Type 25 is easily recognisable by a numbered plaque located in front of the passenger seat.
+The Lotus Exige Type 25 is recognisable by a numbered plaque located in front of the passenger seat.
 It also incorporates aerodynamic carbon elements from the Cup versions, particularly the side skirts, front spoiler, mirrors, and rear bumper.
 All units are equipped with nearly every factory option, but what truly sets them apart is a unique special livery for each model.
 Unlike many other Lotus Exige V6s, all body elements, including the roof, are painted.
-A Lotus Exclusive decal kit has been added to distinguish each model.The Type 25 would later inspire the creation of the Exige Type 49 and Type 79, based on the 430 version.
+A Lotus Exclusive decal kit has been added to distinguish each model.
+The Type 25 would later inspire the creation of the Exige Type 49 and Type 79, based on the 430 version.

 Lotus Exige Sport 380 (2016–2021)

 The Lotus Exige Sport 380 is a track focused and more powerful version of the Lotus Exige lineup.
 It was unveiled on 23 November 2016.
-Lotus' CEO, Jean-Marc Gales describes it as, "The Exige Sport 380 is so good, that it is no longer the best in class, it’s now in a class of its own", and it fulfils this statement by taking on some of the powerful and expensive super cars both on the track and the streets.
-The 3.5-litre, super-charged V6 engine is now uprated and produces 375 hp and 410 Nm of torque with a 6500 rpm red line achieved by revised supercharger and ECU.
+Lotus' CEO, Jean-Marc Gales describes it as, "The Exige Sport 380 is so good, that it is no longer the best in class, it's now in a class of its own", and it fulfils this statement by taking on some of the powerful and expensive super cars both on the track and the streets.
+The 3.5-litre, supercharged V6 engine now produces 375 hp and 410 Nm of torque with a 6500 rpm red line achieved by revised supercharger and ECU.
 It can accelerate from 0 to 60 mph in 3.5 seconds and has a top speed of 178 mph.
 The interior is also stripped out and features necessary driver aids.
-The Exige Sport 380 weighs 1076 kg, thanks to the extensive use of carbon fibre on the exterior as well as the interior, the application of polycarbonate windows instead of traditional glass windows and a newly designed rear transom panel which features two rear lights instead of four.
+The Exige Sport 380 weighs 1076 kg, due to the extensive use of carbon fibre on the exterior as well as the interior, the application of polycarbonate windows instead of traditional glass windows and a newly designed rear transom panel which features two rear lights instead of four.